 Below is an example of one way an instructor might design a class for active learning.
 The process begins by establishing a student learning outcome.
 Notice how activities that require lower order thinking skills are moved before class to make room during class for active learning.
 The learning experience includes an assessment to measure student learning at the appropriate level of Bloom’s Taxonomy.
 Students are also prompted to think about how the material they are learning is relevant.
 After class, students are assigned homework to review course content.

 Student Learning Outcome/s: Analyze group leadership styles and behaviors in group dynamics.

-Level of Bloom's Taxonomy: remembering, understanding, applying, analyzing, evaluating, creating
+Level of Bloom's Taxonomy: Remembering, understanding, applying, analyzing, evaluating, and creating.

 |Before Class||During Class||After Class|

 Whole Class Discussion (20 min.)

 Answer reflection questions 1–6 at end of Chapter 10 and submit to Canvas.

 Anderson, L. W. (2001).
 A taxonomy for learning, teaching, and assessing: a revision of Bloom's Taxonomy of educational objectives.
 Abridged ed.
 New York: Longman.

 Weimer, M. (2013).
 Learner-centered teaching: five key changes to practice.
 2nd ed.
 San Francisco: Jossey-Bass.